symfony/symfony-docs/book/doctrine.rst

 * ``doctrine:ensure-production-settings`` - checks to see if the current
   environment is configured efficiently for production.
-This should always be run in the ``prod`` environment:
+This should always be run in the ``prod`` environment with debug mode disabled:

   .. code-block:: bash

-      $ php app/console doctrine:ensure-production-settings --env=prod
+      $ php app/console doctrine:ensure-production-settings --env=prod --no-debug

 * ``doctrine:mapping:import`` - allows Doctrine to introspect an existing
   database and create mapping information.
 For more information, see